Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 - Constructs arguments to prove and justify results and provides reasoning to support conclusions which are appropriate to the context (MA12-10)
 ##### Subtopic Focus:
 The principal focus of this subtopic is to develop and apply rules for differentiation to a variety of functions.
-Students develop an understanding of the interconnectedness of topics from across the syllabus and the use o
+Students develop an understanding of the interconnectedness of topics from across the syllabus and the use of calculus to help solve problems from each topic.
+These skills are then applied in the following subtopic on the second derivative in order to investigate the applications of the calculus of trigonometric, exponential and logarithmic functions.
+##### Content:

 ## Extension
 ### Term 1
 #### ME-P1 Proof by Mathematical Induction